Chinese

 The largest hidden maintenance cost in fleet battery management comes from two things: how often the batteries need replacing, and the cascade of expenses each replacement triggers.

+Replacement frequency itself.
 Most pre-built 12V lithium battery packs are rated for 2,000 to 3,000 cycles.
 Under a typical fleet pattern of one cycle per day, that means replacement roughly every 5 to 8 years.
-LYP cells are rated for over 8,000 cycles at 70% usage per cycle, and over 5,000 at 80%.
-Under the same usage pattern, service life can reach 15 to 20 years, roughly 2 to 3 times longer.
-Fewer replacements means fewer purchase orders.

 This service life projection assumes proper SOC management and maintenance throughout the operating period.
 The rated cycle life is a ceiling; actual results depend on how the fleet is operated.

+The cascade cost of each replacement.
 Replacing a battery isn't just buying a new one.
 It also includes: vehicle downtime while waiting for parts and installation, technician labor, removal and disposal of the old battery, and the impact on fleet scheduling and revenue when a vehicle is out of service during peak season.
-Every replacement you avoid eliminates all of these cascade costs at once.

 For a fleet, replacement frequency is the multiplier on maintenance costs.
 Lower the frequency, and every downstream cost drops with it.